 Dealing with the Challenges of Disulfide Bridge Analysis in Biopharmaceuticals - Insulin and Analogs

-If we consider the six Cysteines spread across the A- and B-chains of Insulin (and Insulin analogs), there is potential for three disulfide bridge structures (assuming that no free thiols are present and that the A- and B-chains are linked by a single disulfide bridge).
+If we consider the six Cysteines spread across the A- and B-chains of Insulin (and Insulin analogs), there is potential for twelve disulfide bridge structures (assuming that no free thiols are present and that the A- and B-chains are linked by two disulfide bridges).
 On this basis, the potential disulfide bridge patterns are shown in the figure below:

-Residues 6 and 7 on the B-chain are both Cysteine, meaning that it is not possible to proteolytically cleave between them.
+Residues 6 and 7 on the A-chain are both Cysteine, meaning that it is not possible to proteolytically cleave between them.
 So how do you obtain data to satisfy the regulators that, for example, your biosimilar Insulin Glargine has the same disulfide bridge pattern as the innovator reference product?